Gaming Degree Program Highlights

-Game on with a Bachelor of Science in Game Software Development degree.
+Game on with a video game development degree.

-- Our Bachelor of Science in Game Software Development degree teaches you the skills you need to develop, design, and test games across a wide number of formats and platforms, from computers to major video game consoles and everything in between.
+- Our game developer degree teaches you the skills you need to develop, design, and test games across a wide number of formats and platforms, from computers to major video game consoles and everything in between.

-- Designed with experts in the industry, the program will teach you the entire game development process from conception to design to final publication.
+- Designed with gaming industry experts, the gaming development program will teach you the entire process from conception to design to final publication.
 We update the program regularly to make sure that what you learn is what the industry actually wants—and what you need to succeed.

-- In addition to the game development expertise, the program provides a solid foundation in computer science through courses in various programming languages, data structures and algorithms and artificial intelligence.
+- In addition to the game development expertise, the degree in game development provides a solid foundation in computer science through courses in various programming languages, data structures and algorithms and artificial intelligence.
 This combination of skills will give you a competitive edge across a wider range of industries.

-- Graduates of the Bachelor of Science in Game Software Development degree program will have a strong foundation in computer science and computer programming and can continue their education with a Master of Science in Information Systems degree.
+- Graduates of the game development degree will have a strong foundation in computer science and computer programming and can continue their education with a Master of Science in Information Systems.

 Learn Your Way

-Game Software Development classes are taught exclusively through Baker Online.
+Game development courses are taught exclusively through Baker Online.
 Plus, general education and prerequisite courses are typically available through Baker Online, Online Live, and on all campuses throughout Michigan.

 Learn MoreWhy Study Game Software Development?

-The Baker College Bachelor of Science in Game Software Development degree program is a 4-year, 120-credit-hour program.
+The Baker College Bachelor of Science in Game Software Development is a 4-year, 120-credit-hour program.
 The program includes 30 hours in general education, and 90 hours in the game software development major.
-Program courses include multiple programming languages, game design and analysis, programming for mobile devices, as well as a senior project and a 150-hour work experience course.
+Game development courses include multiple programming languages, game design and analysis, programming for mobile devices, as well as a senior project and a 150-hour work experience course.

 View Full CurriculumSample Courses